Takeaway: The bad things we do, can often be seen better through others. Or, I never noticed how annoying that thing I do was, until I saw you do it.

 Taran is a little bit older, and not quite as impetuous, but still seeking after glory and honor.
 Ellidyr, young prince just a little bit older than Taran is the main foil for this book.
 Ellidyr is a prince, but he is the youngest brother of a poor family and has nothing other than his name.
 He also is seeking after honor, and will do what it takes to find it.

 The Black Cauldron is a bit older in theme than the Book of Three.
 Still appropriate for most 8-10 year olds as a read aloud (most 10-12 year old will be able to read it on their own).
 But there is the death of characters and others are lost and feared dead.
 Taran learns by watching the negative example of Ellidyr that Taran’s own search for glory might have a cost.

-Taran and Princess Eilonw are still growing in this book and Taran especially is given lots of responsibility for making the right decisions.
-Again, what is important is that Taran be good, not strong or intelligent or a skillful leader.
+Taran, and Princess Eilonw, are still growing in this book and Taran especially is given lots of responsibility for making the right decisions.
+Again, what is important is that Taran to be a good, not strong or intelligent or a skillful, leader.

 I am listening to these on audiobook from the library.
 I have not been impressed with the audiobooks.
 The narrator has a lot of cheesy accents and strange voicing for the characters.
 The audio quality is fine, I just am not excited about the audio acting.
 But the books are free, so I will keep listening.
 But I would recommend getting a print or kindle version of the book and not purchasing the audiobook.